NebbGroup/docs.qlarm.com/content/glossary/_index.md

 Active & Acknowledged - the user has acknowledged the event instance;
 Inactive - when the condition no longer is true (no actions executed if turning inactive during grace period);
 Inactive & Unacknowledged - the condition is no longer true and the user has not acknowledged;
-Archived - when event is inactive and no pending user activites pending (e.g. acknowledge)";
+Archived - when event is inactive and no pending user activites pending (e.g. acknowledge);
 ###### Event Type
 Events inherit some features by their type.
 Currently there are only two system defined types: Alarm and Other.
 Alarms can be acknowledged, Other can not.
 In the future more types can be created and customized by the user.
 ###### Grace period